aliibsin/GiantPartners/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Giant Partners Coding Challenge

+This repo is for a coding challenge given by Giant Partners.
+The live version is hosted [here](https://gp-challenge.herokuapp.com/).

+### Technologies

-* Ruby version
+* Ruby 2.5.1

-* System dependencies

-* Configuration

-* Database creation
+* Rails 5.2.6

-* Database initialization
+* PostgreSQL database

+### Usage

+* Clone the repo
+* Run bundle install
+* Run bundle exec rails s
-* How to run the test suite
+* Go to the localhost specified by the server log

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...